-The separate sick leave provision of the FFCRA requires employers with under 500 employees to provide employees with up to 80 hours of paid sick leave over a two-week period if they are subject to a government-ordered quarantine order, if a doctor has recommended that they self-quarantine, or if they are showing any COVID-19 symptoms.
-Alternatively, the bill provides that covered employers must pay employees two-thirds of their normal pay for 10 days (80 hours) if they are caring for an individual or child who is subject to a quarantine.
+TA separate sick leave provision of the FFCRA requires employers with under 500 employees to provide employees with at least two weeks of paid sick leave if they are subject to a government-ordered quarantine order, if a doctor has recommended that they self-quarantine, or if they are showing any COVID-19 symptoms.
+Alternatively, the bill provides that covered employers must pay employees two-thirds of their normal pay for two weeks if they are caring for an individual or child who is subject to a quarantine.

 Can my employer require me to use paid sick leave if I am quarantined for COVID-19?

 Yes.
 Because federal law does not require employers to provide paid sick leave, the government also does not regulate an employer’s practices with respect to the types of absences covered by that leave.
-Under the FFCRA, employers would only be required to pay employees for up to 80 hours of work during their first two weeks of absence associated with a COVID-19-related quarantine.
+Under the FFCRA, employers would only be required to pay employees during their first 14 days of absence associated with a COVID-19-related quarantine.

 Can I refuse to go to work if I feel at risk for contracting COVID-19?